The-Balance-FFXIV/balance-static/content/encounters/p3s.md

 Scorched Exaltation
 ```

-### Phase 4
+### Phase Four

 * This is the final phase and there is one final new mechanic.
 * Death's Toll will inflict all players with stacks of the Death's Toll debuff - either one, two, or four stacks.
-* Fledgling Flight occurs again, but players need to point the Sparkfledged conal AoE towards the centre of the arena this time instead of outside the arena.
-Stand on the marker that points the conal towards the centre if you are marked.
+* Fledgling Flight occurs again, but players need to point the Sparkfledged conal AoE towards the center of the arena this time instead of outside the arena.
+Stand on the marker that points the conal towards the center if you are marked.
 * Players will then have to remove their debuff stacks by getting hit by the corresponding number of Fledgling Flight conal AoEs.
   * Players with one stack need to stand at a cardinal, behind one of the Sparkfledged.
 This will ensure they are only hit by one AoE - the one directly opposite.
   * Players with two stacks need to stand at an intercardinal, close to the boss.
 This will ensure they are only hit by two AoEs - the ones directly opposite.
   * Players with four stacks simply stand in the middle of the arena and get hit by all four AoEs.
 * When all stacks are removed, players will be inflicted with an HP recovery down debuff.
 This will greatly decrease their healing output.
 Life's Agonies deals catastrophic damage, so all players need to use all their mitigation and healing tools in order to live through the mechanic.
 It is recommended to tank LB3 if healing throughput is not up to par.
-* Experimental Gloryplume is done the same as in the beginning of Phase 3.
+* Experimental Gloryplume is done the same as in the beginning of Phase Three.
-* The rest of the fight is a repeat of mechanics at the end of Phase 1.
+* The rest of the fight is a repeat of mechanics at the end of Phase One.
 Perform these mechanics correctly and pump damage before the enrage!

 ### Ability Order